 Each insurance company is spread across different business areas like Policy Administration, Underwriting, Claim Management System etc. Each area has its own process and standards to be followed.
 In this section, we will learn about a few important areas which are critical while testing any insurance application.

-Here, I have mentioned different Line of Business in an insurance industry and the areas where you need to focus while testing an Insurance application.
+Here, I have mentioned different Line of Business in the insurance industry and the areas where you need to focus while testing an Insurance application.
 Of course, there are other functionalities as well in each area which are important and keep varying from one organization to another.

 Testing of Claim Admin System